ImgBotApp/InternetNL/detail/web/ipv6/web-AAAA/label_en.md

-IPv6 addresses of web server
+IPv6 addresses for web server